So2Nik/sonik-overlay/README.md

 # sonik Gentoo overlay

-This is an unofficial gentoo overlay for ferdi, freetube and haruna video player.
+This is an unofficial gentoo overlay for ferdi.

 # About